hero image

 Biography

-Dr. Rebecca Puhl is Deputy Director for the Rudd Center for Food Policy & Obesity and Professor in the Department of Human Development and Family Sciences at UConn.
+Dr. Rebecca Puhl is Deputy Director for the Rudd Center for Food Policy & Health and Professor in the Department of Human Development and Family Sciences at UConn.
 Dr. Puhl is responsible for identifying and coordinating research and policy efforts aimed at reducing weight bias.

 Dr. Puhl earned her Ph.D. in Clinical Psychology from Yale University.
 She has conducted research on weight bias for 18 years and has published numerous studies on weight-based bullying in youth, weight bias in health care and the media, interventions to reduce weight bias, and the impact of weight stigma on emotional and physical health.